-The Company has sponsored research work as contemplated by the MOU with ALCERECO and with two other unrelated entities in separate locations.
+The Company has sponsored research work as contemplated by the MOU with ALCERECO, and with other unrelated entities in separate locations.
 This work develops and documents the improvement in strength characteristics scandium can deliver to aluminum alloys without degrading other key properties.
 The team has run multiple alloy mix programs where scandium loading is varied, in order to look at response to scandium additions on a cost/benefit basis.
 This work has been done in the context of industries and applications where these particular alloys are popular today.

-These programs are focused on 3 Series, 5 Series and 7 Series Al-Sc alloys, and have served to make independent data and volume samples available for sales efforts.
+These programs are focused on 1000 series, 3000 Series, 5000 Series and 7000 Series Al-Sc alloys, and have served to make independent data and volume samples available for sales efforts.

 The results of our research work is positive, and consistent with the body of published literature available today on aluminum scandium alloys.
-We are observing noteworthy strengthening effects with scandium additions above 0.1%, and dramatic strengthening improvements with additions of 0.35%, while preserving or enhancing other alloy properties and characteristics.
+We are observing noteworthy strengthening effects with scandium additions at and above 0.1%, and dramatic strengthening improvements with additions of 0.35%, while preserving or enhancing other alloy properties and characteristics.
 We have also demonstrated that altering the combinations of scandium loads and alloy hardening process techniques has significant effect on the final alloy properties, offering the opportunity to tune alloy characteristics to suit specific applications.
+These findings are considered commercially sensitive, and the data is not intended for public disclosure at this time, although the findings and data are being shared with select potential customers under specific non-disclosure agreement protections, as is deemed relevant to their specific areas of commercial interest,

-Letters of Intent
+Letters of Intent with Potential Customers

-During January 2018 the Company announced signing Letter Of Intent ("LOI") agreements with three unrelated partnering entities.
-In each agreement we contribute either scandium master alloy product, or aluminum-scandium alloy product for trial testing by the partners in their downstream manufacturing applications.
-In each LOI, the parties have agreed to report the parameters and general results of the testing program utilizing these scandium-containing alloys, upon completion of testing.
+During 2018, the Company announced signing letter of intent ("LOI") agreements with eight unrelated partnering entities.
+In each LOI, we have agreed to contribute scandium samples, either in form of scandium master alloy product, or aluminum-scandium alloy product, for trial testing by the partners in their downstream manufacturing applications.
+Each of the parties to the LOI agreements have agreed to report the parameters and general results of the testing program utilizing these scandium-containing alloys, upon completion of testing.
+All samples committed by the Company for 2018 delivery, through this LOI program, have been delivered and received, and all but one of the recipients has initiated testing and reporting activity.
+The one remaining recipient has test work planned for Q1 2019.
+The Company plans to continue this LOI program of introducing scandium for trial testing by partners through agreements with more potential customers in 2019.

-These three formal LOIs, with distinct industry segment leaders, represent a key marketing program demonstrating precisely how scandium will perform in specific products, and in production-specific environments.
+These formal LOI agreements, with distinct industry segment leaders, represent a key marketing program demonstrating precisely how scandium will perform in specific products, and in production-specific environments.
 Potential scandium customers insist on these sample testing opportunities, directly in their research facilities or on their shop floor, to ensure their full understanding of the impacts, benefits, and costing implications of introducing scandium into their traditional aluminum feedstocks.

-The counterparties in these three LOI's are specifically:
+The partnering entities in these LOI agreements are set out below: